Where smart software meets expert accounting.

 P11D exemptions for certain business expenses

-Some expenses are exempt from P11D.
-These are governed by an exemption system, under which the majority of business expenses incurred personally by company employees no longer need to be recorded on a P11D form.
+This has now been replaced by an exemption system, whereby the majority of business expenses incurred personally by company employees no longer need to be recorded on a P11D form.
 Exempt expenses include:

 • Business Travel